 - Application Fee: Be ready to pay a non-refundable application fee (currently $410; subject to change without notice) with a credit card when you submit your OPT application during Step 3 below.

 Step 2.
 Create an account with USCIS online and fill out your Form I-765 application online and upload the required documents.
-Follow these instructions: How to fill out Form I-765 application.
+Create your account here.
+Then start a new application: I-765.
+You can reference these instructions: How to fill out Form I-765 application.

 IMPORTANT: Do not submit your application until you attend your OPT appointment receive your OPT I-20 from your Advisor in Step 3 below.
 You may not make changes to your application after you submit it.
 Applications missing the OPT I-20 may be automatically denied.